KapJI/homeassistant-stubs/README.md

 ## How it works

-- `update_stubs.py` script extracts list of strictly typed modules from Home Assistant `setup.cfg`.
+- `update_stubs.py` script extracts list of strictly typed modules from Home Assistant configs.
 - Then it runs `stubgen` which is shipped with `mypy` to generate typing stubs.
 - New versions are generated and published automatically every 12 hours.